Urban design and planning; design history; social and cultural factors in landscape design.

 Fundamental to my dedication to landscape architecture and landscape architecture education is a commitment to the collective public landscape—streets and forests, parks and bus stops, schoolyards and overlooks, dog runs and sidewalks, promenades and creeks, wildlife corridors and light rail platforms, wilderness and downtown squares.
 As I wrote for insertion into the department’s website a couple of years ago, our task as educators and students is to imagine, make, preserve, renew, and reconsider how those landscapes are part of our present and will continue to be part of our future.
 Landscape craft—the particularized, attentive shaping of site to form the intimate to immense spaces that we share—must substantiate our commitment to the collective public landscape by a collaborative process of decision-making, elegance of form, and engagement of the evocative.
 These landscapes should be beautiful, ecologically constructive, socially vital, and built to endure.
 This requires us to be observant, critical, and demanding of our students, our society, and ourselves.

-Louise Mozingo is Professor in the Department of Landscape Architecture and Environmental Planning, a member of the Graduate Group in Urban Design of the College of Environmental Design, and Director of the American Studies program of the College of Letters and Sciences at the University of California, Berkeley.
-A former Associate and senior landscape architect for Sasaki Associates, Prof. Mozingo joined department after a decade of professional practice.
+Louise Mozingo is Professor of the Landscape Architecture and Environmental Planning.
+She is a member of the Graduate Group in Urban Design of the College of Environmental Design and Director of the American Studies program of the College of Letters and Sciences at the University of California, Berkeley.
+She was named a Richard and Rhoda Goldman Distinguished Professor of Undergraduate and Interdisciplinary Studies in 2017.
+A former Associate and senior landscape architect for Sasaki Associates, Prof. Mozingo joined the department after a decade of professional practice.
 In 2009 she became the founding director of a research interdisciplinary team at the College of Environmental Design, the Center for Resource Efficient Communities (CREC) dedicated to supporting resource efficiency goals through environmental planning and urban design. www.crec.berkeley.edu